 Steve Larmer of the Chicago Blackhawks played in his 800th consecutive game on April 14, 1992, a 5-3 loss to the St. Louis Blues.
 The milestone left Larmer third on the NHL’s all-time list behind Doug Jarvis (964) and Garry Unger (914) in consecutive games played.
 He never missed a game in his entire career with the Blackhawks.

-On April 14, 1993, the longest winning streak in NHL history finally comes to an end when the Pittsburgh Penguins tie the New Jersey Devils on the final day of the regular season.
-The draw ends the Penguins’ 17-game winning streak, which was two games longer than the previous record of 15 held by the 1981-82 New York Islanders.
+On April 14, 1993, the longest winning streak in NHL history finally came to an end when the Pittsburgh Penguins tie the New Jersey Devils on the final day of the regular season.
+The draw ends the Penguins’ 17-game winning streak, two games longer than the previous record of 15 held by the 1981-82 New York Islanders.
 Mario Lemieux has two goals and an assist to close out the season with a league-leading 160 points in just 60 games.

 On April 14, 2001, the Red Wings set an NHL record by winning their 13th consecutive first-round playoff game.
 The milestone victory came in a 4-0 win over the Los Angeles Kings in Game 2 of the Western Conference Quarterfinals.
-The previous record of the 12 straight first-round wins was held by the Edmonton Oilers who accomplished the feat between 1983 and 1986.
+The previous record of the 12 straight first-round wins was held by the Edmonton Oilers, who accomplished the feat between 1983 and 1986.

 Two Eras End in Chicago

 On April 14, 1980, Blackhawks legend Stan Mikita announced his retirement from the NHL.
-In 22 seasons, all in Chicago, scored 541 goals and 1,467 points in 1,396 games.
+In 22 seasons, all in Chicago, he scored 541 goals and 1,467 points in 1,396 games.
 He won two Hart Trophies and was a four-time winner of the Art Ross Trophy.
 He remains the franchise’s all-time leader in points.
 The 1961 Stanley Cup winner was inducted into the Hockey Hall of Fame in 1983.

 The arena Mikita played all his home games in hosted its final regular-season game exactly 14 years later.
-On April 14, 1994, the Blackhawks lose 6-4 to the Maple Leafs in the regular-season finale at the Chicago Stadium.
+On April 14, 1994, the Blackhawks lost 6-4 to the Maple Leafs in the regular-season finale at the Chicago Stadium.